-While students generally meet all the departmentally required minimums, the scores in communication are generally lower than desired and opportunities for improvement will be discuses.
+• While students generally meet all the departmentally required minimums, the scores in communication are generally lower than desired, and opportunities for improvement will be discussed.
 "Closing the Loop" - Changes Resulting from Assessment

 The lead surveying faculty member resigned in the spring of 2021.
 This position remains unfilled, with multiple remote adjuncts hired to fill in during the 2022-23 academic year.
-The lead GIS faculty member resigned in spring 2022, and this position was successfully filled for in the fall of 2023 with a tenure-track assistant professor, however that individual was given no administrative duties their first year so they could focus their efforts on effective instruction.
+The lead GIS faculty member resigned in the spring of 2022, and this position was successfully filled in the fall of 2023 with a tenure-track assistant professor; however, that individual was given no administrative duties their first year so they could focus their efforts on effective instruction.
 This placed an unrealistic burden on the long-serving department chair to operate the entire department and programs.
-The goal was to preserve program quality as best as possible until the department is again fully staffed.
-Fortunately assessment results did not find and significant program shortcomings, and no changes to programs or curriculum will be made.
+The goal was to preserve program quality as best as possible until the department is fully staffed again.
+Fortunately, assessment results did not find any significant program shortcomings, and no changes to programs or curriculum will be made.